contentstack/contentstack-ios/README.md

 ### Prerequisite

-Xcode 7.0 and later and Mac OS X 10.10.4 and later
+Latest Xcode and Mac OS X

 ### Setup and Installation